InnerSourceCommons/InnerSourcePatterns/README.md

 * [Modular Code](patterns/1-initial/modular-code.md) - *Management does not want to spend the extra resources needed to develop modular components and make them available in a visible repository for others to use.*
 * [Improve Findability](patterns/1-initial/improve-findability.md) - *People can't find the internally developed solutions that they need due to poor naming conventions.
 This causes frustration in finding inner source solutions and a reduction in code reuse.*
+* [Overcoming Project Management Time Pressures](patterns/1-initial/overcoming-project-management-time-pressures.md) - *Project management believes timeline pressure and commitments on feature content does not allow for developers to spend the time needed to develop shareable code and provide support.*

 #### Pattern Ideas (not yet proven; brainstormed)